 NOTICE: We will continue to provide updated COVID-19 information as the situation evolves.
 As always, if you are not feeling well, and especially if you have recurring fevers or trouble breathing, please call your doctor, and call 911 in case of an emergency..

-- Virginia residents should visit this website.
+- Virginia residents can visit this website.
 An additional website is available for residents of Arlington County here.
 Fairfax County residents may call their health department’s vaccine hotline at (703) 324-7404.

-- Maryland residents should visit this website.
+- Maryland residents can visit this website.
 Additional information for residents of Montgomery County is available here.

 COVID-19 Vaccine Boosters